awakzdev/Terraform-Simple-Application/README.md

-﻿### A Terraform Infrastructure which will install an EC2 with all its necessities and run a bootstrapped template.
+﻿### A Terraform Infrastructure which provisions an EC2 with all its necessities and run a bootstrapped template.
  <hr>

  ##### _Credentials key file is set within ~/.aws/credentials - Please create or use a different approach. [refer to documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)_